-Speech is the primary mode of human communication.
-In the design of tools whose purpose is to improve speech communication, such as mobile phones, understanding the essential features enables us to develop efficient algorithms.
-It is the purpose of this exercise to demonstrate challenges in analyzing the most basic and important properties of speech signals.
+Speech is the primary means of human communication.
+Understanding the main properties of speech communication tools, such as mobile phones, enables us to develop efficient algorithms.
+The purpose of this exercise to demonstrate challenges in analyzing the most basic and important properties of speech signals.